by: Kevin Daugherty, Education Director for the Illinois Ag in the Classroom Program

 Get Kevin's latest list!

 Looking for more accurate books about farms and ag topics?
-Search our Recommended Resource Database!
+Check out Feeding Minds Press or search our Recommended Resource Database!
 You can look up books by topic and/or grade level.

 Follow IL Ag in the Classroom on Twitter and Facebook